Governors

 Chair of Governors

 Tom was elected as a co-opted parent governor in July 2022 and became Chair of Governors in October 2022.
-Tom has previous experience as a governor at St Paul’s Nursery School and Tom is currently the linked governor for PE.
+Tom has previous experience as a governor at St Paul’s Nursery School.
 As well as being the Chair, Tom attends the finance committee and Pay and Performance Committee.

 A consultant employment and commercial solicitor Tom has, amongst other things, extensive experience of working with businesses, charities, and individuals, including those in education, on a range of regulatory, corporate governance, and people issues.
 With exposure to the importance of good governance Tom is passionate about ensuring those he helps get it right.